solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

 -   Imports are only supported on `Premium` or higher tiers:

-    ![Import error for Basic and
+    ![Another import error for Basic and
     Standard.](./media/Redis_ImportAzRedisCache_Error2.png)

 #### Azure Portal